pyyush/VoiceID/README.md

-# VoiceID: An End-to-End Text-Independent Speaker Verification System
+# VoiceID: An End-to-End Text-Independent Speaker Verification

 ### Introduction:
 It is an end-to-end speaker verification system that aims to confirm the identity of a speaker by matching some representation of an incoming test phrase to that of a set of speaker-dependent enrolment phrases.
 In this project, we first show an LSTM baseline system proposed in [1].
 We then proposed an end-to-end system that works directly on raw waveforms and doesn't require any feature engineering or pre-processing of data.